 It is difficult to say how courts will interpret the new expungement law’s effect on DWI and DUI convictions.
 Previously, it was common knowledge among Minnesota criminal defense attorneys that records of DWI convictions – and the associated license revocation proceedings — could not be sealed.
 But, the language of the new expungement law is very different from the old one.
 Some legal scholars believe that after January 1st, the law will allow courts to seal records of misdemeanor and gross misdemeanor impaired driving offenses as well as any records relating to Implied Consent license revocation held by the Department of Public Safety.
 However, it is clear that felony DWI and DUI convictions are not on the list of felony offenses eligible for expungement.

 This brief summary of the new expungement laws only scratches the surface of what the legislature has done.
 The laws also allow housing court records to be expunged when a tenant is successful in an eviction action, and allow juvenile records to be expunged.
 Another interesting aspect is that now courts have the authority to require agencies like the Bureau of Criminal Apprehension to seal records they possess.
 This power was formerly beyond the grasp of the courts.
 As you can see, these laws present new opportunities for offenders but at the same time are nuanced and can be difficult to navigate.
-The attorneys at the Law Office of Brockton D. Hunter, P.A. have the expertise to tell you whether your records are eligible for expungement and help guide you through the process.
+The attorneys at Brockton D. Hunter, P.A. have the expertise to tell you whether your records are eligible for expungement and help guide you through the process.